-Background Information on the Minneapolis Firefighters Relief Association a.
-Relief Association Establishment and Operation.
-The Minneapolis Firefighters Relief Association was established as an organization in 1868, initially to provide relief to disabled firefighters and to their families, when the Minneapolis Firefighters was a volunteer fire department, and was incorporated under Minnesota law in 1886, after the Minneapolis Fire Department became a paid fire department, in 1879.
-The Minneapolis Firefighters Relief Association began paying service pensions to retiring firefighters in 1897.
-Membership in the Minneapolis Firefighters Relief Association was closed to new firefighters as of June 15, 1980, when pension coverage for newly hired Minneapolis firefighters shifted to the statewide Public Employees Police and Fire Plan (PERA-P&F).
+Background Information on the Minneapolis Police Relief Association a.
+Minneapolis Police Relief Association Establishment and Operation.
+The Minneapolis Police Relief Association was established as an organization in 1890, initially to provide relief to disabled police officers and to the families of deceased police officers.
+The relief association was incorporated under Minnesota law in 1905.
+Membership in the Minneapolis Police Relief Association was closed to newly employed police officers as of June 15, 1980, when pension coverage for new hires shifted to the statewide Public Employees Police and Fire Plan (PERA-P&F).

-The Minneapolis Firefighters Relief Association is managed by a governing board of 12 members, of which two are active firefighters, eight are retired firefighters or surviving spouses, and two are appointed representatives of the City of Minneapolis.
-In addition to maintaining records and determining benefit amounts, the Minneapolis Firefighters Relief Association governing board is the investment authority for the assets of the special (pension) and general (non-pension) funds of the relief association.
+The Minneapolis Police Relief Association is managed by a governing board of nine members, of which seven are elected by the relief association membership and two are representatives of the City of Minneapolis.
+In addition to maintaining records and determining benefit amounts, the Minneapolis Police Relief Association governing board is the investment authority for the assets of the special (pension) funds of the relief association.

-In calendar year 2004, the Minneapolis Firefighters Relief Association received total contributions of almost \$2.2 million (98.1 percent from the State of Minnesota, 0.1 percent from the City of Minneapolis, and 1.8 percent from the members), received net investment income slightly under \$23.9 million, paid total retirement benefits of almost \$22.5 million, and paid administrative expenses slightly under \$600,000 (34 percent for personnel, 41 percent for professional services, and 25 percent for conferences, communications, office rent, and other items).
+In calendar year 2005, the Minneapolis Police Relief Association received total contributions of \$31.6 million (79.2 percent from the city and 20.8 percent from the State), received net investment income of \$20.1 million, paid total retirement benefits of \$33.8 million, and paid administrative expenses of \$590,000 (for which the relief association provided no itemization in its annual financial report).

 b.
 Nature of the Benefit Plan; Benefit Coverage.
-The Minneapolis Firefighters Relief Association provides from its special fund a salary-related service pension to firefighters retiring at age 50 or older with at least five years of service, a disability benefit to temporarily or permanently disabled firefighters, a survivor benefit to the surviving family of a deceased active, retired, or disabled firefighter, and a return of contributions to the estate of deceased active, retired, or disabled firefighters on whose behalf no survivor benefit is payable.
-Pensions and benefits are based on the salary of a first grade firefighter, irrespective of the actual rank of the firefighter.
+The Minneapolis Police Relief Association provides from its special fund a salary-related service pension to police officers retiring at age 50 or older with at least five years of service, a disability benefit to temporarily or permanently disabled police officers, a survivor benefit to the surviving family of a deceased active, retired, or disabled police officer, and a return of contributions to the estate of deceased active, retired, or disabled police officers on whose behalf no survivor benefit is payable.
+Pensions and benefits are based on the salary of a top-grade police officer, irrespective of the actual rank of the police officer increases (the "escalator" post-retirement adjustment mechanism) and also increase based on the investment performance of the special fund (the "thirteenth check" post retirement adjustment).
 Under Laws 1997, Chapter 233, Article 4, a joint-and-survivor optional annuity form can be elected in lieu of the automatic survivorship coverage otherwise provided by the fund.

-Since 1990, the contributions by any member (eight percent of the pay of a first-grade firefighter) who has 25 or more years of service are not deposited in the special fund; but rather, the contribution is deposited in a health insurance account set up for the member.
+Since 1992 (Laws 1992, Chapter 471, Article 1, Section 14), the contributions by any member (eight percent of the pay of a top-grade police officer) who has 25 or more years of service are not deposited in the special fund; but rather, the contribution is deposited in a health insurance account set up for the member.
 After retirement, in addition to the pension benefit paid from the association's special fund, the retiree receives distributions from the health insurance account, which the retiree can use toward health care costs or other expenses of the retiree.

-When a Minneapolis firefighter retires and begins drawing a service pension from the association's special fund, those benefits are eligible for increases annually through three different post-retirement increase mechanisms.
+When a Minneapolis police officer retires and begins drawing a service pension from the association's special fund, those benefits are eligible for increases annually through three different post-retirement increase mechanisms.
 Individually and as a package, these adjustment provisions are poorly designed and can produce increases which bear no relationship to inflation, and can produce erratic changes in the benefits over time.
 The mechanisms are: